gapolinario/gapolinario.github.io/_posts/2024-09-20-exercise-pope-turbulent-flows.md

 where the $\delta_{ij}$ are Kronecker deltas.

-If we change the positions of the velocity gradients in \Cref{eq:def_G}, nothing changes, therefore
+If we change the positions of the velocity gradients in Eq.~\ref{eq:def_G}, nothing changes, therefore

 $$
 G_{ijkl} = G_{klij}.